danubie/Ironscripter/ObjectAge/README.md

         $queue.Enqueue( $obj )
     }

 In the end, the average is calculated and the indicator adjusted.
+Measure-Object cannot handle datetime directly so ticks are used instead.

     $avgCreatedate = $queue.$CreateDateProperty.Ticks | Measure-Object -Average
     foreach ($item in $queue) {